drbean/edit/tsailin/pasteur_perspective.md

 Inspired by the U.S. *Bayh-Dole Act* of 1980, Taiwan enacted the *Science and Technology Basic Law* in 1999.
-Specifically, Article 6 allows universities to claim the ownership of IPRs derived from government-funded research and to remove the restrictions allowing a more decentralized licensing policy.
-Similarly, Taiwanese universities have increased the number of patent grants and licensing income, and universities are encouraged to develop research partnerships with industry (Chang et al., 2008).
+Specifically, Article 6 allows universities to claim the ownership of IPRs derived from government-funded research and removes other restrictions allowing a more decentralized licensing policy.
+Consequently, Taiwanese universities have increased their number of patent grants and licensing income, while universities are encouraged to develop research partnerships with industry (Chang et al., 2008).